treasure-data/treasure-boxes/integration-box/optimizely/readme.md

 You can integrate Treasure Data's Profiles API with Optimizely Web Experimentation SDK to create a personalized experience for your customers.
 Optimizely Web Experimentation is an experimentation platform that allows you to test real visitor experiences on your site using a variety of options including A/B testing, multivariate testing, and personalized campaigns.
 Optimizely empowers you to make better decisions by improving customer experiences through experimentation.

+This integration is a custom integration by the Treasure Data Solution Architect team.
+If you have any questions, please reach out to your customer success manager.

 ## Prerequisites

 - Basic knowledge of JavaScript and HTML